 How you prepare

-Before your lumbar puncture, your doctor asks questions about your medical history, does a physical exam, and orders blood tests to check if you have any bleeding or clotting disorders.
-Your doctor may also recommend a CT scan to determine if you have any abnormal swelling in or around your brain.
+Before your lumbar puncture, your doctor, nurse or other health care professional asks questions about your medical history, does a physical exam, and orders blood tests to check for bleeding or clotting disorders.
+Your doctor may also recommend a CT scan or MRI to determine if you have any abnormal swelling in or around your brain.

 What you can expect